Obstetrician Gynecologist

 Do you notice a difference in nerves, cooperation, and stress among couples who are having their FIRST baby versus those who have already had one?

-Asked by abeline over 11 years ago
+Asked by abeline about 12 years ago

 Most couples do relax a bit with their second and subsequent pregnancies because most of the anxiety is related to the fear of the unknown.
 Just having had the experience of knowing what a labor room looks like, what it feels like to have an IV, what to expect when it is time to push, and how to cope with the sleepless nights of caring for a newborn can alleviate the stress that a first-time parent experiences.